-When you find employees that fit your hard won culture it ensures that everyone on your team focusses on the same principles and works with the same beliefs and aspirations.
+When you find employees that fit your hard-won culture it ensures that everyone on your team focuses on the same principles and works with the same beliefs and aspirations.

-We’ll take a look at some of the main advantages to recruiting this way.
+We’ll take a look at some of the main advantages of recruiting this way.

 Positive Work Environment